RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 <br>Removed as a witness that would testify

 <b>"'Fixing' Witnesses/Victims" - Hollywood Fixers/Entertainment Continuing - EXAMPLES</b>
-- Writing Style: https://www.documentcloud.org/documents/23596551-nick-carter-courtclaim-lawsuit (Ray Donovan with a Pen or enabled/able to be expressive?)
+- Writing Style: https://www.documentcloud.org/documents/23596551-nick-carter-courtclaim-lawsuit <br> In other words, is it REALLY Ray Donovan with a Pen or enabled/able to be expressive?
 - Ashley Morgan Smithline - Testimony May 5, 2021 on Smithline being abused by a public figure - Video: https://www.youtube.com/watch?v=r8_4IiIHAjg Ashley Morgan Smithline joins Evan Rachel Wood & Esme Bianco Against Manson's Violence - MAY 12, 2021 https://www.change.org/p/sony-support-evan-rachel-wood-stop-marilyn-manson/u/29039821 Evan Rachel Wood Defends Against False Conspiracy Claims with Timeline - https://loudwire.com/marilyn-manson-accuser-ashley-smithline-recants

 <i>Vague in this commentary</i> -- What's the 'context' of the documents?